Learn how to crochet!!!

 ‘Learn to Crochet’- Tutorial & Bag Pattern – combination

-You will see two sets of instructions.
+In this Free Crochet Pattern Water Bottle Cozy – tutorial, you will see two sets of instructions.
 The first set is how you would see this pattern written out in a book or pattern magazine.
 Below that, in plain English (or as close as I can get and still be speaking ‘crochet’) is the translation.
 I suggest reading through both, and taking the time to see how the ‘plain English’ version relates to the pattern terminology.

 Crochet Bag Pattern